 We can organise custom trips on dates to suit your group – please contact us for more details and to agree dates.

 Best timing: November – December and late February – March (deep winter is usually considered too cold even for locals)

 Group size: 4-6 people

 Please note that this programme is designed for skiers / snowboarders who are confident on the piste, have some experience of riding off piste.
 You should also be in a good physical shape and up for an exciting adventure!

 Our trip starts from Ust-Kamenogorsk (Oskemen in Kazakh), the capital of the East Kazakhstan Region.

-There’re direct flights from Almaty, Nursultan, Moscow and Novosibirsk to Ust-Kamenogorsk (UKK), giving a choice of arrival times.
+There are direct flights from Almaty, Nursultan, Moscow and Novosibirsk to Ust-Kamenogorsk (UKK), giving a choice of arrival times.
 Then we drive to Ridder that is the gateway to the northern and western part of Kazakhstan’s Altai.
-The city is situated in the Altai Mountains along the Ulba River at an elevation higher than 700 metres.
+The city is situated in the Altai Mountains along the Ulba River at an elevation higher than 600 metres.

-The services of a ski guide, return transfer from Ust-Kamenogorsk and all the transfers during the programme, 6-night accommodation in a lodge, full board, Russian banya (as often as you wish:)
+The services of a ski guide (2 ski guides for a group of 5-6 people), return transfer from Ust-Kamenogorsk and all the transfers during the programme, 6-night accommodation in a lodge, full board, Russian banya (as often as you wish:)

 Day 1.
 Arrival in Ust-Kamenogorsk.
 Meeting at the airport.
 Transfer to the mountain lodge (about 2-2.5 hours)